tararoys/SinatraActiveRecordUsersSkillsProficiencies/README.md

 - [ ] need to learn about relative links in github for linking images in the Readme
 - [ ] based on schema, add [migration](http://guides.rubyonrails.org/migrations.html) to database.
+- [ ] before you add a migration, add a model.